Pull to refresh

 Includes data centers, cell towers, fiber networks across North America, Europe, and emerging markets

-Stargate Project commitment over four years
+Stargate investment over next three years

 People Involved